-- 1. Submission to a urine test must be requested: - (a) in addition to a blood test if drugs are suspected; or - (b) when a breath or blood test is not possible. - 2.
+- 1. Submission to a urine test must be requested: - in addition to a blood test if drugs are suspected; or (a) - when a breath or blood test is not possible. (b) - 2.
 Urine samples must be collected under the same environmental conditions as blood samples, in accordance with rules and regulations on public health. - 3.
 Medical personnel may be appointed by the arresting officer, as the representative of the arresting officer to be present when the sample is collected.

-Additional tests
+NS 19.8 Additional tests